marin-jovanovic/minesweeper/src/main/constantModule/README.md

+This package allows storing constants in memory.

 Config.java

     setup paths

-Constant

-use this for checking type
+use this for checking type in Constant.java

         String value;
         if (value.matches("[1-9][0-9]*")) {